fastlaneb/fastlaneb.github.io/_posts/2023-01-15-Creating-a-LinkedIn-Headshot-with-AI.md

 ```
 <b>~5 minutes</b>
 9. We now have a hosted interface of [Automatic1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 At the bottom, a link is displayed with the URL to the interface, click it.
 Our trained model has been loaded into it(see top left).
 For me, the model is "HeadshotSession1.ckpt" - this will also reside in your Google Drive and it is ~2GB.
 See gdrive/MyDrive/Fast-Dreambooth/Sessions.
 10. In the "txt2img" prompt enter the keyword you used for your photos.
 For me it's "lanehead".
-I created the image you see on the top left with "professional lanehead headshot with a fancy purple shirt, pompadour haircut, energetic smile".
+I created the image you see on the top left with "lanehead headshot wearing a fancy purple shirt, pompadour haircut, energetic smile".
 You may or may not get the results you want with a simple prompt like this.
 Experiment around until you get what you want.
 There are also options to further train the model and refine the parameters in the Automatic1111 interface - if you have some good tips for this please share below!

 <h4> Random Tidbits </h4>